Lorraine McKelvey

 OverviewAI-generated summary

-McKelvey holds the designation of a high-impact researcher, evidenced by her h-index of 26 and over 2,000 citations across 112 publications.
-She collaborates with researchers at the University of Arkansas for Medical Sciences, including Kanna Lewis, Leanne Whiteside-Mansell, Nicola A. Conners Edge, and Anthony Goudie.
+McKelvey is a Professor in the Department of Family and Preventive Medicine at the University of Arkansas for Medical Sciences.
+Her scholarly contributions are recognized by her h-index of 26 and over 2,000 citations across more than 100 publications.
+She leads a research group and collaborates with researchers at her institution, including Kanna Lewis, Nicola A. Conners Edge, Leanne Whiteside-Mansell, and Anthony Goudie.

 Metrics